Job codes

 Default wage rate

-• Default wage rates can be inherited from parent job codes.
-For example, if a child job code does not have its own default wage rate, FTE Tree can use the nearest inherited default from the Operating Budget or selected scenario tree when calculating a position.
+Default wage rates can be inherited from parent job codes.
+For example, if a child job code does not have its own default wage rate, FTE Tree can use the nearest inherited default when calculating a position.

-• If Position Base wage rate is required in position field settings, a job code default wage rate does not replace the required position-level wage rate for approval readiness.
+If Position Base wage rate is required in position detail settings, a job code default wage rate does not replace the required position-level wage rate for approval readiness.

-For direct and inherited job-code wage examples, including incumbent-cost fallback cases, see Position calculations and examples.
+For direct and inherited job-code wage examples, including assigned-cost fallback cases, see Position cost math and examples.

 Adjustments